ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 // Start is called once before the first Update
     private void Start()
     {
-        //Check if object moves on start
+        //Check if the object moves on start if (_moveOnStart)
-        if (_moveOnStart)
         {
             Move();